protecode-sc/appliance-monitoring/README.md

 ## Files and directories for influxdb

+Influxdb is time-series database that can be used for storing monitoring information from BDBA appliance.

 Influxdb requires data directory for persistency.
 Examples have that configured as "/srv/appliance-monitoring/influxdb/data".
 Create that directory on the host system.